Familiarization of basic Linux Commands- ls, mkdir, rmdir , rm, cat, cp, mv , chmod

 Summary

-command is an indispensable utility in Linux for managing and viewing files.
+The cat command is an indispensable utility in Linux for managing and viewing files.
 Its simplicity and flexibility make it a favorite for both basic and advanced text operations.
-With options like -n
+With options like -n, -b, and -s, it provides detailed control over file output and manipulation.
+Always use it carefully, especially when overwriting or appending data.

 cp - copy command